krishraghav/caaprotests-global/README.md

 - Zine Makers and Artists: Contribute to Hong Kong-based Zine Coop's [OPEN CALL](https://www.instagram.com/p/B6GWjbEgh50/?igshid=e8g6xnj19jvu) for zines and art about protest movements.

-- Help TRANSLATE this document or key primers to the sitation, and [get in touch](mailto:hamsini.h94@gmail.com) so we can link to it here!
+- Help TRANSLATE this document or key primers to the situation, and [get in touch](mailto:hamsini.h94@gmail.com) so we can link to it here!

 # 🙌 Support